lostintangent/gistpad/README.md

 If you'd like to add a link in your gist/readme, which references a file and/or line/column within a file in the gist, simply add a hyperlink, whose `href` value uses the `gist:` scheme (kind of like a `mailto:`), and specifies the file name you'd like to open (e.g. `gist:index.html`).
 Optionally, you can specify a line and column number as well (e.g. `gist:index.html@23:5`), which allows you to highlight a specific line/span of code when the end-user clicks on it.

+#### Config

+If you need to customize the appearance/behavior of a playground and/or each step within your tutorial, you can create a `config.json` file with your playground to indicate the playground's configuration settings.
+This file will be automatically loaded/parsed, and exposed to your code via the `widow.config` global variable.
+This makes it really easy to customize your playground, without needing to write the code to load the step config manually.

+#### Input

+If your playground needs to accept user input (e.g. to allow a user to take a challenge, play a game), then you can set the `input` property of your `playground.json` file to an object that includes two properties:

+- `fileName` - Indicates the "file name" of the virtual input file that will be created and displayed to the end-user.
+Note that this is mostly valuable for two reasons: setting the context to the end-user of what input the file expects (e.g. `CSS Selector`), and triggering colorization/language support by setting a file extension.

+- `prompt` - Indicates an optional prompt (e.g. `Specify the name of the CSS selector`) that is rendered to the right of the input.

+As the user types into the input file, the playground will look for a global function called `checkInput`, and if present, it will call that function, passing it the current value of the input file.
+This function should return a `boolean` which indicates whether or not the user completed the challenge.

+Once completed, a modal dialog will appear, indicating to the user that they finished the challenge, and asking if they want to continue or exit the playground.
+If you'd like to customize the message that appears upon completion, simply set the `input.completionMessage` property to the desired string.

+> Note: If you want to provide additionally help information for your input, you can create a `README.md` file in your playground/tutorial and set the `readmeBehavior` property in your `playground.json` manifest to `inputTour`.
+This will render the contents of the readme as a inline code comment, directly beneath the input file.

+#### Canvas

+If your playground requires a custom/interactive experience, but you don't want to place that HTML/JavaScript/CSS code in the `index.html` file (because it would open up for your end-users to see it), you can define a `canvas.html` file in your playground, which will be used as the main markup content for the playground.

+For example, you could create a playground with a `canvas.html` file that contains your playground's HTML content, and a `style.css` file that's intended to include user-entered CSS.
+Because you define the HTML via `canvas.html` instead of `index.html`, then the HTML file wouldn't automatically open up, and therefore, the user could focus entirely on the CSS.

 ### Tutorials

 By default, a playground represents a single interactive sample.
 However, they can also represent multi-step tutorials/presentations, by making two simple changes: